Cpf716/SimpleScript/Functions.md

 #### `recv(fildes: int, timeout: int = 0): string`

 Precondition:   none<br>
-Postcondition:  returns data received from the socket `fildes`, otherwise returns `undefined` if disconnected or throws an exception if an error occurs (blocking)
+Postcondition:  returns data received from the socket `fildes`, otherwise returns `null` if disconnected or throws an exception if an error occurs (blocking)

 #### `recvFrom(fildes: int, timeout: int = 0): string`

 Precondition:   none<br>
-Postcondition:  returns data received from the socket `fildes`, otherwise returns `undefined` if disconnected or throws an exception if an error occurs (blocking)
+Postcondition:  returns data received from the socket `fildes`, otherwise returns `null` if disconnected or throws an exception if an error occurs (blocking)

 #### `send(fildes: int, data: string): int`